 The Blue Lagoon is one of Iceland’s most famous and most popular attractions.
 And for good reason, who wouldn’t want to soak in the lagoon’s luminous-blue, rejuvenating geothermic water?
 But, despite the lagoon’s health benefits and impressive lava-covered terrain, few visit the lagoon for more than a day.
 That’s because, being centrally located between the capital-city Reykjavik and the international airport, the Blue Lagoon is the perfect stop on either the way into Iceland, when you are jet-lagged and in need of some revitalization, or on your way back to the airport, when a relaxing soak in the lagoon is the perfect way to prep for a long flight.
 Either option makes the Blue Lagoon an essential stop on your Iceland itinerary.
 What I discovered during my long weekend stay at the incredible Silica Hotel in the Blue Lagoon, however, is the only thing better than a quick stop through the Blue Lagoon, is staying there for an entire weekend and enjoying your very own private pool of the silica-enriched waters.
 During my stay, I also discovered the impressive history of the site, which, while man-made, is a testament to Iceland’s innovative spirit and commitment to zero waste.

 So, what is the Blue Lagoon?
 You have probably seen pictures of tourists slathered in some sort of white paste, posing in impossibly blue water, surrounded by steam, and framed by snow dusted mountains.
-It’s an idyllic seen and let me assure you, even better in real life.
+It’s an idyllic scene and let me assure you, even better in real life.
 That white stuff you see on tourists faces and bodies?
-That is white silica, dissolved primary rock, brought directly from the earth’s mantle, and beyond being famous for its ability to cleanse and renew your skin, it is what gives the water its signature blue glow.
+That is white silica–dissolved primary rock, brought directly from the earth’s mantle.
+Beyond being famous for its ability to cleanse and renew your skin, it is what gives the water its signature blue glow.
 The water is geothermal seawater that originates 2000 meters within the earth where ocean water and freshwater converge.
 Propelled by high pressure and extreme temperatures, the water ascends through geothermal extraction to the earth’s surface, emerging enriched with not only silica, but algae and other minerals, which give the lagoon its healing properties.

 Interestingly, the healing properties of this geothermic water was discovered by accident.
 In the 1980s local residents began bathing in pools of the warm blue waters that formed beside the Svartsengi geothermal power plant.
 Now, I know what you are thinking – bathing in run off from a power plant?!
 But power in Iceland is different.
 They are committed to clean, zero-waste energy (a novel concept for us Americans).
 The pools of water were the byproduct of the plant’s geothermal energy production (meaning they converted the heat, power, and steam of water heated and propelled to the earth’s surface by lava into energy).
 Once the energy was harvested, the geothermic waters were pumped back into the surrounding 800-year-old lava field, where it was expected to seep through the lava and return to the earth’s volcanic aquifers.
 Thanks to the water’s naturally high concentrate of silica, however, it pooled, and the Blue Lagoon was born.